Sultanate of Lahej: After Sultan Muhsin

-At the close of 1886 the Abdali bought back from the Haushabi the lands referred to in the Zaida Agreement, and the Resident thereupon intimated to both Chiefs that articles 1 and 2 of that agreement were held to be cancelled, with the exception of the words permitting the Haushabi to erect a house at Al Anad.
+At the close of 1886, the Abdali bought back from the Haushabi the lands referred to in the Zaida Agreement, and the Resident thereupon intimated to both Chiefs that articles 1 and 2 of that agreement were held to be cancelled, with the exception of the words permitting the Haushabi to erect a house at Al Anad.

-In 1894, owing to the heavy taxes levied on qafilahs by the Haushabi sultan Muhsin bin Ali, the Abdali entered Haushabi territory and its Sultan fled.
+In 1894, owing to the heavy taxes levied on qafilahs by the Haushabi Sultan Muhsin bin Ali, the Abdali entered Haushabi territory and its Sultan fled.
 He was repudiated by bis Shaikhs and, at their request, Sultan Fadhl bin Ali made suitable arrangements for administering their country and protecting the trade routes.
 The Haushabi Sultan eventually gave himself up at Lahej and on 6 August 1895 signed an Agreement by which his territory was restored to him under certain guarantees.

-On 27 April 1898 Sultan Fadhl bin Ali died.
+On 27 April 1898, Sultan Fadhl bin Ali died.
 He was succeeded by his cousin, Ahmed Fadhl, to whom the payment of the usual annual stipend was continued.

 In April 1899, owing to continual robberies by the Subeihi, the Abdali were given permission to occupy Has al Arab, Turan and Am Rija in the Subeihi country, In November the Abdali raised a force against the Atifi section in consequence of an attack made by the latter on Dar al Kudeimi.
 The Atifi then submitted.
-In 1902 the Sultan again raised a force to suppress the Subeihi.
+In 1902, the Sultan again raised a force to suppress the Subeihi.
 After a few skirmishes he returned to Lahej.

-In September 1906 the Rijai Shaikh signed an agreement formally acknowledging himself as the vassal of the Abdali.
+In September 1906, the Rijai Shaikh signed an agreement formally acknowledging himself as the vassal of the Abdali.

-In 1910 a convention was executed with the Sultan, by which he ceded to government a piece of land on the left bank and eastward of Wadi As-Saghir for use as headworks of the water supply of Aden.
+In 1910, a convention was executed with the Sultan, by which he ceded to the government a piece of land on the left bank and eastward of Wadi As-Saghir for use as headworks of the water supply of Aden.
 The convention was ratified on 17 March 1911.
 It, however, became a dead letter, as the scheme has been abandoned.

-In March 1914 Sultan Sir Ahmed Fadhl died.
-He was succeeded by his cousin, Ali bin Ahmed to whom the payment of the Usual annual stipend was continued.
+In March 1914, Sultan Sir Ahmed Fadhl died.
+He was succeeded by his cousin, Ali bin Ahmed to whom the payment of the usual annual stipend was continued.